 The preparation of financial statements in conformity with the Other comprehensive basis of accounting (OCBOA) used by the City requires management to make estimates and assumptions that affect certain reported amounts and disclosures; accordingly, actual results could differ from those estimates.

 NOTE 2: LEGAL COMPLIANCE - BUDGETS

 BUDGET AMENDMENTS

-The Council did not amend the City budget for 2018.
+The Council did not amend the City budget for 2020.

-EXPENDITURES OVER APPROPRIATIONS Expenditures did not exceed budget.
+EXPENDITURES OVER APPROPRIATIONS The City did not overspend any budgets